lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Expressed amusement with sound.
 "The funny movie made us laugh."

 laundry
 : Clothes, sheets and towels to be washed.
-"I'm going to do the laundry."
+"I’m going to do the laundry."

 lawyer
 : Person who practices law.
 "The lawyer presented evidence to the jury."